JoeDumoulin/CSCP327/Assignment2.md

 To help you with this assignment, you should look at some of the www pages that describe how to create simple infix arithmatic calculators using recursive descent parsing.

-lso I will provide you with a grammar for designing the parser operations and some tests that your rogram should be able to successfully parse.
+also I will provide you with a grammar for designing the parser operations and some tests that your rogram should be able to successfully parse.

 You may complete this assignment in either python or c++.
+You may work in groups of up to three if you prefer.

 If you are unfamilar with recursive descent parsing, I would recommend that you create running versions of the infix parsers on the example pages you read.  then use the grammar provided with this assignment to design the parser for propositional sentences.